lemnis/railway-to-wikidata/docs/index.md

 The goal of this project to get a complete overview of all **in-use** & **public** railway stations with its corresponding IDs of different systems.

+## UIC station codes

+A UIC station code is a unique 7-digit code indicating a station.
+The first 2 digits indicate the country.

+Multiple resources uses is ID also for there internal systems, but possible in a different format.
+Common formats are:

+- 5-digit number (country code is ommitted, station code)
+- 6-digit number (same value as above, with the 6th number as a checksum following the luhn algorithm)
+- 7-digit number (default, country code + station code)
+- 8-digit number (country code + station code, with the 8th number as a checksum against the 3th to 7th number)

+Often the internal IDs of a data source are based off the UIC code, as such it is advised to check if you can find overlap with UIC codes already gathered from other data sources.

 ## Todo

 - `sk-zsr` - Remove hardcoded country, instead get country through coordinats.